 The most popular and widespread spiritual symbol is that of the Christmas tree.

-There are many legends about the origin of the use of pine as a Christmas tree but the true origin of this tradition is not clear.
+There are many legends about pine origin as a Christmas tree, but this tradition’s true origin is unclear.

 According to Christian tradition, St. Boniface brought down a giant ash tree, the Yggdrasil, which held all levels of the world from heaven to hell.

-Instead, he planted pine as a symbol of God’s eternal love and filled them with candles symbolizing the purification and light of Christ.
+Instead, he planted it as a symbol of God’s eternal love and filled them with candles symbolizing the purification and light of Christ.

 The tree has also been linked to the apple tree of Adam and Eve, hanging red apples on the Christmas tree symbolizing the exit of the Paradise of Adam and Eve and placing a star on the tip of the tree as a symbol of faith.